-This 16 page booklet is an excellent resource to compliment our training program, and addresses the following areas:
+This 16-page booklet is an excellent resource to complement our training course, and addresses the following areas: